 You can go on and on with the questions as you try to narrow down your market.

-How do you figure out the social media tools used by audience for marketing?
-You can find the answer to this by leveraging information that is already out there.
+How do you figure out the social media tools used by the audience for marketing?
+You can find the answer to that by leveraging information that is already out there.
 Yes, do not have to reinvent the wheels!
 You can use either of the following sources: